Westover, Arlington, Virginia: 20th century

 In October 1938, Arlington County approved the rezoning of 120 acre, which allowed Mace Properties to construct large multi-family apartment buildings.
 In April 1939, Mace Properties announced that it had received FHA approval for low-cost multi-family rental housing.
 The first of these constructed was a 152 unit garden-style apartment building which cost Mace a total cost of $600,000 to build.
 In 1940, the FHA-backed Westover Hills project was announced.
 Westover Hills was hailed as the "most ambitious building program in Mace Properties' [sic] history."
 The dwellings, including single-family houses, twin houses, and garden apartments, were designed by Thelander and Washington, D.C. architect Harry E. Ormston.

 During 1940, the Westover Shopping Center was constructed—a 13-store retail center along Washington Boulevard between Longfellow and McKinley Streets.
 The shopping center initially included a Safeway grocery store, a "five and dime" store, and a pharmacy.
 In 1958, county planners noted that the center's "retail sales per store [were] higher... than in any of the five nearby competing neighborhood or community centers. " However, by the late seventies, the center's physical condition and sales had declined.
 In 1978, the Arlington County Board allocated $50,000 in business and neighborhood conservation funds to supplement $250,000 worth of exterior renovation work planned by the center's owners.

 Today, Westover is a residential suburban community and its overall character remains predominately unchanged.
 The shopping center continues to provide a mix of retail offerings to the community.
-Residences in the neighborhood are still composed mostly of modest, pre-World War II single family homes and garden style apartment complexes such as the Westover Apartments.
+Residences in the neighborhood are still composed mostly of modest, pre-World War II single family homes and garden style apartment complexes.
 Like those in most older suburban neighborhoods, the dwellings in Westover have been adapted to fit modern-day needs and growing families.
 In many instances, porches have been enclosed and/or enlarged for additional bathrooms.